FFI(LOCAL) - STUDENT WELFARE: FREEDOM FROM BULLYING

 Reports of bullying shall be made as soon as possible after the alleged act or knowledge of the alleged act.
 A failure to immediately report may impair the District's ability to investigate and address the prohibited conduct.

-Any District employee who suspects or receives notice that a student or group of students has or may have experienced bullying shall immediately notify the Superintendent or designee.
+Any District employee who suspects or receives notice that a student or group of students has or may have experienced bullying shall immediately notify the principal or designee.

 A report may be made orally or in writing.
-The Superintendent or designee shall reduce any oral reports to written form.
+The principal or designee shall reduce any oral reports to written form.

 Notice of Report

-When an allegation of bullying is reported, the Superintendent or designee shall notify a parent of the alleged victim on or before the third business day after the incident is reported.
-The Superintendent or designee shall also notify a parent of the student alleged to have engaged in the conduct within a reasonable amount of time after the incident is reported.
+When an allegation of bullying is reported, the principal or designee shall notify a parent of the alleged victim on or before the third business day after the incident is reported.
+The principal or designee shall also notify a parent of the student alleged to have engaged in the conduct within a reasonable amount of time after the incident is reported.

 Investigation of Report

-The Superintendent or designee shall conduct an appropriate investigation based on the allegations in the report.
-The Superintendent or designee shall promptly take interim action calculated to prevent bullying during the course of an investigation, if appropriate.
+The principal or designee shall conduct an appropriate investigation based on the allegations in the report.
+The principal or designee shall promptly take interim action calculated to prevent bullying during the course of an investigation, if appropriate.

 Concluding the Investigation

-The Superintendent or designee shall prepare a final, written report of the investigation.
+The principal or designee shall prepare a final, written report of the investigation.
 The report shall include a determination of whether bullying occurred, and if so, whether the victim used reasonable self-defense.
+A copy of the report shall be sent to the Superintendent or designee.

 Notice to Parents

-If an incident of bullying is confirmed, the Superintendent or designee shall promptly notify the parents of the victim and of the student who engaged in bullying.
+If an incident of bullying is confirmed, the principal or designee shall promptly notify the parents of the victim and of the student who engaged in bullying.

 If the results of an investigation indicate that bullying occurred, the District shall promptly respond by taking appropriate disciplinary action in accordance with the District's Student Code of Conduct and may take corrective action reasonably calculated to address the conduct.
 The District may notify law enforcement in certain circumstances.